 Tumbleweeds of the genus Salsola are also known as Russian thistle.
 (Some flora list the genus as Kali.)
 Though they are not true thistles, their prickly form suggests their namesake.
 Tumbleweeds were accidentally introduced into the United States with flax seed imported from Russia to South Dakota in the 1870s.
-The plant spread farther by contaminated seed stock, threshing crews, and livestock cars.
+The plant spread further by contaminated seed stock, threshing crews, and livestock cars.
 It has invaded about 100 million acres in the American West and it is particularly well-adapted to the climates and conditions found in California.
 However, one species or another of Salsola has spread to every state except Alaska and all Canadian provinces except the Yukon Territory, Northwest Territories, and Nunavut.
 The genus has also become naturalized in Central and South America.
 It seems happy to adapt to just about any climatic situation and in areas where it is especially content, has become a terrible nuisance.